 B. DEBRIEFING and APPEAL PROCESS POS Only

-Within ten (10) days of receiving notification from the agency about the proposer selection, unsuccessful proposers may contact the Official Contact and request additional information about the evaluation and proposer selection process.
+Within ten (10) days of receiving notification from the agency about the proposer selection, unsuccessful proposers may contact the official state contact and request additional information about the evaluation and proposer selection process.
 The e-mail sent date or the postmark date on the notification envelope shall be considered “day one” of the ten (10) days.

 If unsuccessful proposers still have questions after receiving this additional information, they may contact the official state contact and request a meeting with the agency to discuss the evaluation process and their proposals.
 If held, the debriefing meeting must not include any comparisons of unsuccessful proposals with the other proposals.
 The agency must schedule and hold the debriefing meeting within fifteen(15) days of the request.

 The agency must not change, alter, or modify the outcome of the evaluation or selection process as a result of any debriefing meeting.

-IMPORTANT: Effective June 1, 2010, any bidder or proposer on a State contract may appeal the procurement or award of a contract to a subcommittee of the State Contracting Standards Board.
+Within ten (10) days of the debriefing meeting, unsuccessful proposers may appeal the State agency’s procurement process in writing, to the agency head.
+The proposer must set forth facts or evidence in sufficient and convincing detail for the agency head to determine whether the agency’s process failed to comply with the State’s statutes, regulations, or standards (established herein) concerning competitive procurement or the provisions of the RFP.
+An agency head must issue a decision, in writing, not later than thirty (30) days after receipt of any such appeal.
+The filing of an appeal shall not constitute sufficient reason for an agency to delay, suspend, cancel or terminate the procurement process or execution of a contract.

+In the event that an agency head determines that a process violation has occurred and that the violation had a substantial effect on the procurement, an agency head shall take corrective action not later than thirty (30) days after the date of such a determination.

+In addition, a proposer has the right of appeal, under certain circumstances, to the State Contracting Standards Board, which is statutorily charged with considering and acting upon appeals (See CGS 4e-35, 4e-36, 4e-37).

 CORE-CT PURCHASING MODULE

 After the contract is fully executed (i.e., approved and signed by all parties), it must be entered as a contract in Core-CT’s purchasing module.
 The navigation is as follows: